 Install A Separating Material

-Select some sort of reflective foil insulation.
+Select some reflective foil insulation.
 This material isn’t typically expensive but works well to keep the stove’s heat from reaching the refrigerator and causing compressor problems.
 Many manufacturers today make reflective foil that is:

 - Not carcinogenic or toxic